Articles in this section

 PdfDocument doc = new PdfDocument();

-//Add a new PDF page
+// Add a new PDF page

 PdfPage page = doc.Pages.Add();

-//Create the data source for the table
+// Create the data source for the table

 ObservableCollection<Adventure> AdventureDetails = Provider.GetProducts();

-//Create a new PDF grid
+// Create a new PDF grid

 PdfGrid grid = new PdfGrid();

-//Add the data source
+// Add the data source

 grid.DataSource = AdventureDetails;

-//Apply built-in grid style
+// Apply built-in grid style

 grid.ApplyBuiltinStyle(PdfGridBuiltinStyle.GridTable6Colorful);

-//Creates the layout format for grid
+// Create the layout format for the grid

 PdfGridLayoutFormat layoutFormat = new PdfGridLayoutFormat();

-//Set the layout type as paginate
+// Set the layout type as paginate

 layoutFormat.Layout = PdfLayoutType.Paginate;

-//Draws the grid to the PDF page
+// Draw the grid on the PDF page

 PdfGridLayoutResult gridResult = grid.Draw(page, new RectangleF(new PointF(0, 40), new SizeF(page.Graphics.ClientSize.Width, page.Graphics.ClientSize.Height - 100)), layoutFormat);